Vectorized/solady/docs/utils/initializable.md

 modifier reinitializer(uint64 version) virtual
 ```

-Guards an reinitialzer function so that it can be invoked at most once.
+Guards a reinitialzer function so that it can be invoked at most once.
 You can guard a function with `onlyInitializing` such that it can be called
 through a function guarded with `reinitializer`.
 Emits an {Initialized} event.